anderswrk/docs/index.md

 Explore the template library, learn to build from scratch, and understand how to publish your applications with custom domains.

 ### 🔧 **Backend & Collaboration**
-Set up Supabase integration for databases and authentication, manage users, and connect with GitHub for version control.
+Manage users and connect with GitHub for version control.

 ### 💡 **Advanced Features**
 Optimize performance, implement e-commerce functionality, and explore custom development options.